hlemcke/formatus/README.md

 # FORMATUS

-A Flutter plain Rich-Text-Editor without any dependencies.
+A plain Flutter Rich-Text-Editor without any dependencies.

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+* Supports multiple top-level and inline formats
+* Easy to use
+* No dependencies to other packages

 ## Getting started